rcorcs/cgo18mscr/rebuttal.md

 D.2.Yes, work efficiency is the metric.
 It is work/time.
 Time is easy, we need a work metric.

-If work efficiency were $1/t$: consider comparing efficiency of sorting algorithms this way.If programs, A and B sort lists of different sizes, $t_A<t_B$ does not say which is more efficient.
+If work efficiency were $1/t$: consider comparing efficiency of sorting algorithms this way.
+If programs, A and B sort lists of different sizes, $t_A<t_B$ does not say which is more efficient.
 We will clarify.

 Our work metric does not change across optimization.
 We will clarify.